You may travel with a service animal at no additional cost so long as it meets the requirements.

 Flights from/to the United States: you must fill out and present the DOT form.

 SAGARPA/SENASICA animal health certificate

-You must present the original and a copy of the animal health certificate for export issued by SAGARPA/SENASICA for flights from Mexico and Central America.
+Flights from Mexico to Central America: you must present the original and a copy of the animal health certificate for export issued by SAGARPA/SENASICA.

 Remember that if you are traveling with a service dog, it is important that you notify us when you book your flight and when you arrive at the airport so that we can provide you with the best possible location when it comes time to board the plane.